JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 [](agent-requirements.md) allow you to specify `parameter-operator-value` conditions.
 Only those agents that meet these conditions are allowed to build this build configuration.

-You can define agent requirements using only those parameters whose values can be reported by agents before the build starts.
+You can define agent requirements using only those parameters whose values agents can report before the build starts.
 These parameters are:

 * Predefined configuration parameters available for all agents (for example, `teamcity.agent.name`).